Compact K\"ahler manifolds with automorphism groups of maximal rank: Introduction

 Therefore, we are interested in the group $G \le \Aut(X)$ where $G \, | \, H^{1,1}(X)$ is solvable and $Z$-connected and that the rank $r(G) = \dim X - 1$ (maximal value).
 In the following, denote by $\Aut_0(X)$ the {\it identity connected component} of $\Aut(X)$.
 A group {\it virtually has a property} (P) if a finite-index subgroup of it has the property (P).

 A complex torus has lots of symmetries.
-Conversely, our main result Theorem \ref{ThA} (see also Theorem \ref{ThC} for non-algebraic manifolds) says that the maximality $r(G) = \dim X - 1$ occurs only when $X$ is a quotient of a complex torus $T$ and $G$ is mostly descended from the symmetries on the torus $T$.
+Conversely, our Theorem \ref{ThA} of \cite{NullG}) (see also Theorem \ref{ThC} for non-algebraic manifolds) says that the maximality $r(G) = \dim X - 1$ occurs only when $X$ is a quotient of a complex torus $T$ and $G$ is mostly descended from the symmetries on the torus $T$.

 The statement of Theorem \ref{ThA} involves minimal varieties and canonical singularities, but our method uses only well known and precisely referred facts in Algebraic Geometry rather than the technical part of the Minimal Model Program, and hence is accessible.